 Developers using 'colors' and 'faker' npm projects should ensure they are not using an unsafe version.

-Sonatype customers using Nexus Intelligence-powered products, such as Nexus Lifecycle, need not worry as our security research and vulnerability data continues to protect their software development pipelines.
+Sonatype customers using products, such as Sonatype Lifecycle, need not worry as our security research and vulnerability data continues to protect their software development pipelines.

 Thankfully, within hours of GitHub reports on the anomalous behavior exhibited by 'colors' and 'faker,' Sonatype's security products began displaying "Malicious Code" warnings to any customer who may have pulled the sabotaged versions:

-For those not using Sonatype’s products powered by next-generation Nexus Intelligence, downgrading to an earlier version of colors (e.g. 1.4.0) and faker (e.g. 5.5.3) remains a solution.
+For those not using Sonatype's products, downgrading to an earlier version of colors (e.g. 1.4.0) and faker (e.g. 5.5.3) remains a solution.

 It's also a good practice to pin your dependency versions to a specific, trusted version rather than automatically pulling in the latest version, without automated security checks in place to catch malicious releases.
 For example, here's how Amazon's aws-cdk project has achieved this.